huggingface/blog/text-to-webapp.md

 ### By running a model locally

-Various approaches exist to running LLM in Javascript, from using [ONNX](https://www.npmjs.com/package/onnxruntime-node) to converting code to [WASM](https://blog.mithrilsecurity.io/porting-tokenizers-to-wasm/) and calling external processes written in other languages.
+Various approaches exist to run LLMs in Javascript, from using [ONNX](https://www.npmjs.com/package/onnxruntime-node) to converting code to [WASM](https://blog.mithrilsecurity.io/porting-tokenizers-to-wasm/) and calling external processes written in other languages.

-Some of those techniques are now used in ready-to-use NPM libraries:
+Some of those techniques are now available as ready-to-use NPM libraries:

 - Using AI/ML libraries such as [transformers.js](https://huggingface.co/docs/transformers.js/index) (which supports [code generation](https://huggingface.co/docs/transformers.js/api/models#codegenmodelgenerateargs-codepromiseampltanyampgtcode))
 - Using dedicated LLM libraries such as [llama-node](https://github.com/Atome-FE/llama-node) (or [web-llm](https://github.com/mlc-ai/web-llm) for the browser)